Nearly 50 Percent of US Homes Remain Unsold for at Least 60 Days: Report

 The 30-year fixed-rate mortgage (FRM) reached its lowest level in two years, according to mortgage company Freddie Mac, which said that the 30-year FRM was 6.08 percent as of the week ending Sept.
 26, while the 15-year FRM was 5.16 percent.

-Lower mortgage rates and more inventory should provide an impetus to the potential home buyer, however buyers remain hesitant owing to lingering indecision and an unstable political climate.
+Lower mortgage rates and more inventory should provide an impetus to the potential home buyer, but buyers remain hesitant owing to lingering indecision and an unstable political climate.
 The housing market and mortgage rates have turned into a key issue in the 2024 presidential election.

 Meanwhile, the national median mortgage application payment decreased to $2,057 last month from $2,140 in July, according to the Mortgage Bankers Association.

-“Homebuyer affordability conditions improved for the fourth consecutive month, with lower mortgage rates, rising incomes, and slower home-price growth giving prospective buyers’ budgets a much-needed boost,” said Edward Seiler, MBA’s associate vice president, in a statement.
+“Homebuyer affordability conditions improved for the fourth consecutive month, with lower mortgage rates, rising incomes, and slower home-price growth giving prospective buyers’ budgets a much-needed boost,” Edward Seiler, MBA’s associate vice president, said in a statement.

 Naveen Athrappully